Why Use Wood Panels for Painting?

-(6) Once you finished applying all sealer coats and it is dry to the touch, I recommend to apply one or two coats of a primer, such as an acrylic gesso, especially to the front surface to regain surface tooth.
+(6) Once you finish applying all sealer coats and it is dry to the touch, I recommend to apply one or two coats of a primer, such as an acrylic gesso, especially to the front surface to regain surface tooth.
 Priming your panel, regardless of which paint medium you plan to eventually use, will add a second archival process to your artwork, by strengthening adhesion between your first painting layer and the primer.
 Opt to prime all surfaces, including the back and sides, for a clean white professional look.
+However, all you really need to do is prime the panel face that will be painted.
 To summarize you want to seal all exposed areas of wood, but priming can be just applied to the front face.

-For acrylic painters, one coat of a better quality gesso, such as Golden’s Gesso, will add adhesion strength between the sealed wood and your first layer of acrylic paint.
-Lesser quality primers are satisfactory when used with oil paint, as oil seeps into the layers differently than acrylic.
+For acrylic painters, one coat of a better quality gesso, such as GOLDEN’s Gesso, will add adhesion strength between the sealed wood and your first layer of acrylic paint.
+Lesser quality primers are sufficient for use with oil paint, as oil seeps into the layers differently than acrylic.
 The lesser quality primer, though, does not have a high pigment content for extra adhesion strength that acrylic paints require.

 Once the gesso is dry to the touch it is ready for applications of acrylic paint.
 To apply oil paint instead, wait 1-3 days or more.

 Here is a link for more information on Nancy Reyner Custom Artist Panels